dannydulai/libwing/README.md

 # Introduction

-This software includes a C/C++ library for discovering and controlling the [Behringer Wing](https://www.behringer.com/behringer/wing) mixer over the local network.
+This software includes a library for discovering and controlling the [Behringer Wing](https://www.behringer.com/behringer/wing) mixer over the local network.
 It also includes a series of utilities built using this library.

+The main library is written in C++, but it does also include a C wrapper.
+There is also a [dart](https://dart.dev) wrapper (for making Flutter apps) that uses the C wrapper.

 ![Behringer Wing Family](wing.jpg)